telerik/xamarin-forms-docs/controls/richtexteditor/working-with-images/richtexteditor-images-overview.md

 ![RichTextEditor Insert Images](../images/rte-insert-images.png)

 The demo uses the **Xam.Plugin.Media** nuget package for all projects - .NET Standard, Android, iOS, UWP.
-In addition for Android **Plugin.Permissions** NuGet package is installed.
+In addition for .NET Standard and Android projects - **Plugin.Permissions** NuGet package is installed.

 ### Permissions for Android